MORE COMING IN 2022...

 Our continuing role:

 LAC continues to promote and exercise the principles of equity in all that we do by amplifying the voices of those who are continuously marginalized and silenced.

 The first phase of Sharing Circles (Listening Sessions) are now complete.
 The LAC is reviewing the feedback collected through the sessions and will use the feedback to further develop programs, projects and services that best support IBPOC artists working and living in London and surrounding area.

-Cutural expression and production are powerful forces that can change the attitudes and beliefs of a society.
-The London Arts Council has worked with many IBPOC artists whose art serves to educate and build community.
+Cultural expression and production are powerful forces that can change the attitudes and beliefs of a society.
+The London Arts Council has worked with many BIPOC artists whose art serves to educate and build community.
 We invite you to learn more about some of the IBPOC artists and arts organizations working with and receiving funding from the LAC's various programs and projects throughout our website.